 She was later informed that she had been charged with violating Ordinance § 70-73 for failing to comply with the lawful order of a police officer with the authority to direct, control, or regulate traffic.
 A bond was set at $1000 without her even seeing a judge.

 Ms. Taylor and the other protesters were given additional punishment in the form of a verbal banishment order by police officers.
 The order prohibits them from ever returning to the Plaza and, instructs them that, if they did, they would be arrested and held without bail.

-Alongside the ACLU of Missouri, we filed suit against the Kansas City Board of Police Commissioners challenging the unconstitutional banishment order as a violation of the First and Fourteenth Amendments.
+In October 2020, alongside the ACLU of Missouri, we filed suit against the Kansas City Board of Police Commissioners challenging the unconstitutional banishment order as a violation of the First and Fourteenth Amendments.